Why Do I Have to Go to Court After a Car Accident? What It Means for Your Claim

 Why Do I Have to Go to Court After a Car Accident?

 If you’ve been in a collision, you may wonder, Why do I have to go to court after a car accident?
-Many assume insurance will resolve everything, but certain cases require legal involvement.
+Many people assume insurance will resolve everything.
+However, certain situations still require court involvement.

 Common Reasons You May Be Required to Appear in Court